TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-anime.md

     This guide is created and maintained by [FonduemangVI](https://github.com/FonduemangVI) and [rg9400](https://github.com/rg9400)

-It's recommended to run two Radarr instances.
-One for Anime Movies and one for Normal Movies, or you can make use of Quality Profiles and score different Custom Formats (CFs) as required.

 The aim of this guide is to grab the best release overall (as per [SeaDex](https://releases.moe/){:target="\_blank" rel="noopener noreferrer"}) and not necessarily just dual audio.
 The vast majority of releases can be found on [Nyaa](https://nyaa.si/){:target="\_blank" rel="noopener noreferrer"}